-\begin{proof} The first bound was shown in~\cite[Sect.~3]{JRSWW15}, the second one in~\cite[Thm.~4.1]{SBT16}, and the third one is Thm.~\ref{thm:cqmi}.
-To see that the bounds are incomparable notice that the distribution $\beta_0(t)$ cannot be taken outside the relative entropy measure in the second and the third bound since quantum Stein's lemma would then lead to a contradiction to a recent counterexample from~\cite[Sect.~5]{FF17}: there exists $\theta\in\left[0,\pi/2\right]$ such that
+The first bound was shown in~\cite[Section 3]{JRSWW15}, the second one in~\cite[Theorem 4.1]{SBT16}, and the third one is Theorem \ref{thm:cqmi}.
+We note that the lower bounds are typically strict in the non-commutative case, as can be seen from numerical work (see, e.g., \cite{BHOS15}).
+In contrast to the second and third bound, the first lower bound is not tight in the commutative case but has the advantage that the average over $\beta_0(t)$ stands outside of the distance measure used.
+Moreover, the distribution $\beta_0(t)$ cannot be taken outside the relative entropy measure in the second and the third bound, since quantum Stein's lemma would then lead to a contradiction to a recent counterexample from~\cite[Section 5]{FF17}.
+Namely, there exists $\theta\in\left[0,\pi/2\right]$ such that

-That the lower bounds are typically strict can be seen from numerical work (see, e.g., \cite{BHOS15}). \end{proof}